 I saved sustenance for last because, in my general opinion, if you enter a situation in a relatively normal and healthy state, sustenance can be put on hold for a while.
 It will most definitely become a vital part of survival, But if you have even a small water bottle, then you can worry about water and food later after more pressing concerns.
 With all that said, water and food are the key components of sustenance and both are vital to survival.

 Water is, of course, necessary to all life.
 We need water to survive and to maintain our bodies at a stable 98.6 degrees.
 This is true especially if we are injured or under extreme duress or exertion from intense circumstances.
 In a survival situation, plain water is the best liquid to ingest.
 Nothing else will substitute for plain, good old-fashioned, H2O.

 Unfortunately, due to our ability to procure food immediately from the grocery store, obtaining filling food in the wild will undoubtedly be a challenge.
 One of the most difficult things to overcome will be food aversions, such as snacking on bugs or wild animals you don’t usually eat.

 If plants are the plentiful foodstuffs, there is the danger of eating poisonous or harmful plants.
 There are great “universal” plants that anyone can identify and that are usually found anywhere around the world, hence the term universal.
 Some classic examples are Cattail, Dandelion, and Bamboo.

 Watch this video by Sikana English about family emergency preparedness plan:

 Hopefully, you now have a broader understanding of how to make it out of survival situations alive.
 These are key components to help you survive any situation, regardless of where you find yourself.
 I hope this short introduction has jump-started your journey towards preparation.

-Take the first step towards becoming a survival guru today!
+Take the first step to becoming a survival guru today!
 Do you know any more survival tips and tricks?
-Please share in the comments section below.
+Please share with us in the comments section below!